TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_config.rst

                                             Barber procedure.
 See also :ref:`auto_barber_procedure` and
                                             :meth:`~aquaduct.traj.paths.GenericPaths.barber_with_spheres`.
 auto_barber_mincut          float           Minimal radius of spheres used in Auto Barber.
 If a sphere has
-                                            radius smaller then this value it is not used to cut.
+                                            radius smaller than this value, it is not used to cut.
 This option can be switched off by setting it to ``None``. auto_barber_maxcut          float           Maximal radius of spheres used in Auto Barber.
-If a sphere has radius greater then this value it is not used to cut.
-This option can be switched off by setting it to ``None``. auto_barber_mincut_level    bool            If set ``True`` spheres of radius less then **mincut** are resized to **mincut** value. auto_barber_maxcut_level    bool            If set ``True`` spheres of radius greater then **maxcut** are resized to **maxcut** value. auto_barber_tovdw           bool            Correct cutting sphere by decreasing its radius by VdW radius of the closest atom.
+If a sphere has radius greater than this value, it is not used to cut.
+This option can be switched off by setting it to ``None``. auto_barber_mincut_level    bool            If set ``True``, spheres of radius less than **mincut** are resized to **mincut** value. auto_barber_maxcut_level    bool            If set ``True``, spheres of radius greater than **maxcut** are resized to **maxcut** value. auto_barber_tovdw           bool            If set ``True``, cutting of spheres is corrected by decreasing its radius by VdW radius of the closest atom.
 ========================    ==============  ================================================================

 dbscan
 ^^^^^^

 For detailed description look at :class:`sklearn.cluster.DBSCAN` documentation.
-Following table summarized options available in `Valve` and is a copy of original documentation.
+The following table summarizes options available in `Valve` and is a copy of original documentation.

 .. tabularcolumns:: |p{2.5cm}|p{2.5cm}|p{9.6cm}|